h-j-han/SpeechQE/README.md

     author = "Han, HyoJung  and
       Duh, Kevin  and
       Carpuat, Marine",
-    editor = "Al-Onaizan, Yaser  and
-      Bansal, Mohit  and
-      Chen, Yun-Nung",
     booktitle = "Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing", month = nov,
     year = "2024",